Learning Maono Link Software

 1. Basics

-The Basics section includes the most commonly used functions by users, such as gain, headphone volume, noise cancellation, and monitor output.
-These can all be adjusted quickly and intuitively.
+On the basic section, you can quickly adjust the most commonly used functions, such as gain, headphone volume, noise cancellation, and monitor output.

 Microphone Gain